astriaorg/docs/docs/bridging/bridge-ui.md

 ## Bridge to Flame

 1. Confirm that the Bridge UI is set to **Deposit**.
-2. Select your desired starting network (Celestia or Nobel) and connect your Keplr wallet
+2. Select your desired starting network (Celestia or Noble) and connect your Keplr wallet
     - Selecting Celestia will bridge `TIA` to Flame
-    - Selecting Nobel will bridge `USDC` to Flame
+    - Selecting Noble will bridge `USDC` to Flame
 3. Select Flame as the destination and connect your EVM wallet.
 4. Set an amount.
 5. Click `Deposit`.